Chris Boot: Life and work

 Boot was born on 27 May 1960 in Kynnersley, Shropshire, England.
 He has a BA in photography from the Polytechnic of Central London, and a BA in English literature from the Royal Holloway College, University of London.

-Between 1984 and 1990 Boot was director of London’s Photo Co-op (since renamed Photofusion), an independent photography resource center and gallery.
+Between 1984 and 1990, Boot was director of London’s Photo Co-op (since renamed Photofusion), an independent photography resource center and gallery.

-In 1990 he moved to Magnum Photos where he became director of its London and then, in 1995, of its New York office, until 1998.
+In 1990, he moved to Magnum Photos where he became director of its London and then, in 1995, of its New York office, until 1998.

 He was editorial director at Phaidon Press from 1998 to 2000.
 While at Phaidon, he wrote and edited Magnum Stories; edited Robert Capa, the Definitive Collection by Richard Whelan and the Phaidon 55 series of books from 2001 onwards, which included volumes on Nan Goldin, Mary Ellen Mark, Shomei Tomatsu, Dorothea Lange and W. Eugene Smith and Walker Evans; and commissioned The Photobook: A History by Martin Parr and Gerry Badger, Boring Postcards from the collection of Martin Parr, Outland by Roger Ballen, Snaps by Elliott Erwitt, and Heaven and Earth by David Malin and Katherine Roucoux.

-In 2001 he founded Chris Boot Ltd. in London, producing and publishing some forty photography books independently until 2011.
+In 2001, he founded Chris Boot Ltd. in London, producing and publishing some forty photography books independently until 2011.

 From January 2011 until May 2021, Boot was executive director of Aperture Foundation in New York.

+In 2024, Boot received an RPS (The Royal Photographic Society) Award for Photography Publishing.